 - Seek and find what helps to heal your heart.
 It might be going to therapy, talking to a pastor, or working through all of the emotions and grieving through your tough situation.

 - Have faith and fully expect God to work in the situation.
 It may or may not be how you had in mind, but God will definitely be working in the situation (and working out the best outcome) as you genuinely trust in Him to do so.

 - Delight in God (Psalm 37:4).
-When we go through hardships, it becomes easy to become impatient, worry, or even become fearful or bitter.
+When we go through hardships, it becomes easy to become impatient, worry, have anxiety, or become fearful or bitter.
+We can even be tempted to doubt God’s goodness or become greatly upset with Him.
 God has a better way!
 Delight yourself in God, learn to trust and lean on Him, and extravagantly love Him as He carries you through your grief and the storm you are in the middle of.
 He knows your heart, loves your heart (and knows and loves your loved one’s heart!), and no matter what happens in your situation, He will carry you, heal your broken heart, and love you back to life…no matter what!
 He will NEVER leave you!!
 In fact, other than our relationship with our own self, God is the ONLY relationship we are guaranteed to continually have here on earth.
 We can NEVER lose His love!

 There is always hope and your life is precious!
 Please never forget that!❤️